 Daily tutorials and weekly assemblies provide specialist pastoral and academic support for students in all key stages.
 Every opportunity is taken to ensure that students' spiritual, moral, social and cultural education is enhanced.
 PSHE, Citizenship, RSE (Relationships and Sex Education), and Careers education, are delivered across all key stages, through a combination of planned talks, events, trips and assemblies, as well as discretely through the taught curriculum.
 Our William Hamley (KS3) and William Clift (KS4/5) academies also provide opportunities and support for students considering access to specific professions.
 Furthermore, we recognise the far-ranging benefits of participation in extracurricular activities on many aspects of a child's personal development and we offer a rich and varied selection of clubs and activities across a range of disciplines, allowing students to develop social skills, gain confidence and pursue personal interests, as well as providing opportunities to make positive and charitable contributions in the local community.

 The curriculum overviews below provide an idea of the content coverage and sequence of topics for each subject throughout the academic year.
-Please be aware that these are subject to change, and departments may decide to adapt both the content and the order of topics studied in response to student need or interest, as well as changing national guidelines/ exam specifications in response to the impact of Covid-19.
+Please be aware that these are subject to change, and departments may decide to adapt both the content and the order of topics studied in response to student need or interest, as well as changing national guidelines and/or exam specifications.

 All curriculum enquiries should be directed to the relevant Head of Department or by contacting us via the website.